Step 2. Debugging Your First Python Application

 As you see, the breakpoint marker became blue.
 It means that we've reached the breakpoint; note that the highlighted line of code hasn't yet been executed at this point.

 Click the button to resume the script execution.
 Now lo and behold!
 The exception is here.
 Another breakpoint appeared as well: by default PyCharm will halt for any exception that wasn't caught in your code, and it'll show an icon of a breakpoint with a lightning bolt.
-If you're interested in all types of breakpoints supported by PyCharm, see the table of breakpoint signs.

 The Console also shows the error message.
 So we’ve found our problem.
 You can also see in the debugger, that the value